Oldfields School

+Its theater, also home to the Manor Mill Playhouse theatrical company, is named after the British actor David Niven.

 Athletics

 In 2014 and 2015, the Oldfields School Cross-Country team won the Interscholastic Athletic Association of Maryland Conference C Championships.
 In 2015, the Oldfields School Badminton shared top honors in the IAAM Conference B Championship with Institute of Notre Dame.

+During the 2023 uncertainty, Oldfields left the IAAM.